Hugh Trumbull Adams ’35 Professor of Computer Science

-Margaret Martonosi is the Hugh Trumbull Adams ’35 Professor of Computer Science at Princeton University, where she has been on the faculty since 1994.
-She is also Director of the Princeton’s Keller Center for Innovation in Engineering Education, and an A. D. White Visiting Professor-at-Large at Cornell University.
+Margaret Martonosi is currently on a part-time sabbatical serving as assistant director for Computer and Information Science and Engineering (CISE) at the NSF until February 2021.
+She is the Hugh Trumbull Adams ’35 Professor of Computer Science at Princeton University, where she has been on the faculty since 1994.
+She is also the previous director of Princeton’s Keller Center for Innovation in Engineering Education, and an A. D. White Visiting Professor-at-Large at Cornell University.
 From August 2015 through March, 2017, Martonosi was a Jefferson Science Fellow within the U.S. Department of State.

 Martonosi’s research interests are in computer architecture and mobile computing.
 Her work has included the widely-used Wattch power modeling tool and the Princeton ZebraNet mobile sensor network project for the design and real-world deployment of zebra tracking collars in Kenya.
 Her current research focuses on computer architecture and hardware-software interface issues in both classical and quantum computing systems.